OPERA-Cal-Val/DSWx-Requirement-Verification/README.md

 # Usage

+There are two routes:

+1. Use the notebooks (in order) to explore individual validation sites
+2. Use a python (via papermill) to run all the notebooks

-We use `jupytext` to better version control the highly interactive notebooks.
-There are two routes for exploration.
+We use `jupytext` for better version control of the notebooks.
 In both cases, we use a `yml` file to share parameters across the different notebooks.
 A sample can be found [here](notebooks/verification_parameters.yml).

+*Note*: You can use a local version of the database instead of the urls provided in our database [files](https://github.com/OPERA-Cal-Val/DSWx-Requirement-Verification/tree/dev/dswx_verification/data).
+The tables have `rel_local_val_path` columns and the directory containing the properly formatted database can be specified [here](https://github.com/OPERA-Cal-Val/DSWx-Requirement-Verification/blob/dev/verification_parameters.yml#L7) in the yaml file.
+If nothing is specified, it will use the s3 urls.
+Eventually, this database will be published on PO.DAAC and more instructions will be discussed.

 *Note*: If you accidentally modify the notebooks in a jupyter in an environment that does not have `jupytext` (and the *.py files have conflicts with *.ipynb files), it is recommended to remove the associated `*.py` file and then reopen the `*.ipynb` file using the correct evironment with `jupytext` to create a new `*.py` file upon save.
-This will ensure your latest modifications in the notebook are updated and tracked in this environment.
+This will ensure your latest modifications in the notebook are updated and tracked.

-## Individual Notebooks over a given Validation Site
+## 1. Individual Notebooks over a given Validation Site

 Each site can be explored through [notebooks/1_Verification_Metrics_at_Validation_Site.py](notebooks/1_Verification_Metrics_at_Validation_Site.py).
-The `notebooks/*.py` files should be viewable in a jupyterlab.
+Specifically, there will be cell where the `site_name` can be specified (these `site_names` can be found [here](https://github.com/OPERA-Cal-Val/DSWx-Requirement-Verification/blob/dev/dswx_verification/data/validation_table.csv)) The `notebooks/*.py` files should be viewable in a jupyterlab as a notebook (this is the precise point of jupytext).
 Make sure to use the correct environment set up above.
 When saving the notebook, the file will update `*.py` file automatically.

+Note multiple sites can be run and then inspected using the subsequent notebooks.

-## Running the Verification Workflow for all Validation Datasets
+## 2. Running the Verification Workflow for all Validation Datasets

 As above, we need the correct environment (i.e. `dwx_val` dictated by the `environment.yml`) as well as a `yml` file to share parameters across the different pieces of the workflow.
-An example can be found here: [here](notebooks/verification_parameters.yml).
+An example can be found here: [here](verification_parameters.yml).

+**Note**: You can download a copy of the formatte

 ### A. Generating the Verification data for all Datasets